imo-tikuwa/cakephp-zipcode-jp/README.md

-# ZipcodeJp plugin for CakePHP
+# ZipcodeJp plugin for CakePHP 3 and 4

 ## Installation